vperezco/adaimb.github.io/index.md

 <a name="predict"></a>
-# 3. Predict the unpredictable
+# 3. Where do I get the best exchange rate ?